 Also Read: Kitchen Remodeling: 12 Amazing Design Trends

 A basic kitchen design should be centered around the 3 main work points: the stove, the refrigerator, and the sink.
 Traditionally, they were arranged in a work triangle across the kitchen.
 With the introduction of kitchen islands in the 1980s, the arrangement has been taking a new shape — a linear arrangement is preferred for the work points and the entire appliance section is being placed on the kitchen island itself.
 Simply put, the shape of the kitchen depends largely on whether you choose to have a kitchen island or not.

 Should You Add a Kitchen Island to Your Kitchen?

-As the choice of the kitchen layout depends entirely on personal preferences, size of the kitchen and also the way it is designed, there is no clear answer as to which kitchen layout is the most functional.
-Although your heart may be set on one, it is best to consult a designer to see if the layout is feasible for your space before you make the drop the ball.
+As the choice of the kitchen layout depends entirely on personal preferences, the size of the kitchen, and also the way it is designed, there is no clear answer as to which kitchen layout is the most functional.
+Although your heart may be set on one, it is best to consult a kitchen remodeling contractor to see if the layout is feasible for your space before you make drop the ball.

 We wish you happy remodeling!